top of page

 • Respond to lawsuits and legal actions: We can share health information about you in response to a court or administrative order, or in response to a subpoena.

-You have both the right and the choice to tell us to share your PHI with your family, close friends, or others involved in your care; share your PHI in a disaster relief situation; and other health related functions.
-If you are not able to tell us your preference, we may go ahead and share your information if we believe it is in your best interest.
+You have both the right and the choice to tell us to disclose your medical information to your family, close friends, or others involved in your care; to share your medical information in a disaster relief situation; and other health related functions.
+If you are not able to tell us your preference, we may go ahead and share your information if we believe it is in your best interest or to lessen a serious and imminent threat to public safety.

 What are your rights regarding your protected health information?